They have recently transitioned to the DNAP Program which is set to begin January 2018!

 Current Nursing License

-A minimum of one year experience beyond orientation in an adult critical care area as a Registered Nurse within the last three years.
+A minimum of one year of experience beyond orientation in an adult critical care area as a Registered Nurse within the last three years.
 This experience must be completed by the time of enrollment (not by the time of the interview).

 Highest priority is given to applicants who have the most recent work in high acuity, large hospital ICU/CCU settings where a broad base of invasive hemodynamic monitoring experience, management of ventilated patients, and administration of frequently-titrated vasoactive drugs in the care of adult patients are likely.